PieroPaialungaAI/SunML/README.md

 The last CSV regards the labels and the images links required for the second convolutional network and it is calles __arsolarflaredata.csv__

 ### 2.4 Images
-The images that are used to train both the first and the second CNNs are used.
+The images that are used to train both the first and the second CNNs are collected.
+As they were a lot, I've uploaded just 5 of them, but if you follow the scraping procedure of the notebooks you can collect how many image you want.
+(I've used 10^2 images for both classification for computational necessities).
-* __ActNoAct__ collects the images for the Active/Not active classification
+* __ActNoActexample__ collects the images for the Active/Not active classification
-* __SolarFlaresAR__ collects the images for the Sun Flares/Active region classification
+* __SolarFlaresARexample__ collects the images for the Sun Flares/Active region classification

 # About you
 What do you guys think about it?
 How can this approach be further expanded?
 What are your thoughts?
 Please let me know or hit me at: